tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/event-hubs-management-rest.md

 These APIs enable you to perform management operations on Event Hubs.

 ## Common parameters
- The following information is common to all tasks that you might do related to Event Hubs management:
+ The following information is common to all tasks related to managing event hubs.

--   Replace {api-version} with "2014-01" in the URL.
+-   Replace `{api-version}` with `2014-01` in the URL.

--   Replace {servicebusNamespace} with the namespace obtained from the Azure classic portal.
+-   Replace `{servicebusNamespace}` with the name of the namespace.

--   Replace {eventHubPath} with the path to your Event Hub.
+-   Replace `{eventHubPath}` with the path to your event hub.

--   Replace {consumergroupName} with the name of a consumer group.
+-   Replace `{consumergroupName}` with the name of a consumer group.

--   Replace {partitionId} with the ID of a partition on your Event Hub.
+-   Replace `{partitionId}` with the ID of a partition on your Event Hub.

 ## Common headers